What is Windows Admin Center?

 Familiar Tool-sets and Functionality

-Although the interface of Windows Admin Center is new but, still the overall experience is going to be quite familiar for the users.
+Although the interface is new but, still the overall experience is going to be quite familiar for the users.
 It contains all the tools that we use currently to manage our servers such as MMC, Server Manager, Task Manager etc.

 Easy to Deploy and Use